cppsever/MineBios/README.md

 >
 > ✅ VGA renderer

-I couldn't try it but someone managed to run it in grub2 mode on Ventoy .d
+I couldn't try it on real hardwares but someone managed to run it in grub2 mode on Ventoy .d

 ## Compiling